charlenopires/ClaudeContextTerminal/PORTING_PLAN.md

-# Goofy-RS Porting Plan
+# Goofy Porting Plan

-This document outlines the complete plan for porting Charmbracelet's Crush (Go) to Goofy-RS (Rust).
+This document outlines the complete plan for porting Charmbracelet's Crush (Go) to Goofy (Rust).

 ## Current Status: ~30% Complete